 Present Participial Phrase

 A present participial phrase usually starts with a verb that is in the present participle form.
-It is used as an adjective to modify a noun in a sentence.
+It is used as an adjective to modify a noun/subject in a sentence.

 (The present participial phrase hoping for good weather modifies the noun family.
 Hoping is the present participial form of the verb hope.)